hqf1996/Approximate-Aggregate-Queries-on-KGs/README.md

 Output

-For each parameter, it will output the following statistical results and running time, here is the output for user-specific error bound $e=0.01$, confidence level $1-\alpha=0.95$, repeat factor $r=3$, and desired sample ratio $\lambda=0.3$:
+For each parameter, it will output the following statistical results and running time.
+Here is the output for user-specific error bound $e=0.01$, confidence level $1-\alpha=0.95$, repeat factor $r=3$, and desired sample ratio $\lambda=0.3$:

 ```
 Ground-truth : 124